-- 22. Pursuant to Staff Regulation 9.2, IRENA staff has initiated the establishment of a staff representative body so that staff/management relationships and interactions can be formalised.
-At present, a draft Constitution and draft electoral regulations are being developed by a group of volunteers.
-The establishment of the staff representative body is critical for the full implementation of the Staff Regulations, in particular the internal justice system.
+- 22. Pursuant to Staff Regulation 9.2, IRENA staff has established a staff representative body, the IRENA Staff Association, and has elected three staff members as staff representatives.
+The staff representative body will play a critical role in ensuring the effective participation of the staff in identifying, examining and resolving issues relating to human resource policies, conditions of work and staff welfare as well as in the full implementation of the Staff Regulations, in particular the internal justice system.
 As a temporary measure, the Director-General formed an Interim Appeals Board to prevent undue delays in dealing with any appeals that may have been filed meanwhile.
 The Board is comprised of three members, one of whom has been nominated by the staff. - 23.
 The Headquarters Agreement between the Agency and the United Arab Emirates has been finalised and was signed in a ceremony on 3 June 2012.
 The Agreement recognises the preparedness of the Government of the United Arab Emirates to host IRENA's Headquarters in Abu Dhabi and provides the basis for regulating relations between the Government and IRENA and facilitating the functioning of the IRENA Headquarters.
 The Agreement is in the process of being ratified through the country's internal processes.
 In parallel, IRENA is making the necessary preparations for implementation of the Agreement, once ratified, including the development of the permanent mission/representative regime.
 In addition, the implementation mechanisms for the Host Country Agreement between the Agency and the Federal Republic of Germany, signed on 5 April 2011, were finalised in September 2012. - 24.
-With a view to enhancing the communications and cooperation between the Secretariat and the membership, especially on programmatic matters, periodic IRENA Bulletins are being disseminated.
-Based on the positive feedback received from countries, IRENA continues to provide these concise updates on a regular basis.
-The Secretariat has also initiated the creation of the e-platform, REmember (Renewable Energy Member), which will replace the current
+The Secretariat has provided appropriate logistical and substantive support to the Agency's intergovernmental meetings, starting with the second session of the Assembly in January 2012, which was attended by delegations from 136 States and the European Union, including 74 Members and 63 Observer States, and representatives from 70 other entities, civil society, academia and the private sector.
+The Secretariat also supported two meetings of the Council and four committee meetings, as well as three meetings on Council composition, election and rotation.